ymtowya/hw5600/hw2/README.md

 ```
 It is useful when the process is a parent and knows the child Pid it is waiting for.

+### Q7

+*Q:Write a program that creates a child process, and then in the child
+closes standard output (STDOUT FILENO).
+What happens if the child
+calls printf() to print some output after closing the descriptor?*

+A: There will be no output.

 ## Chapter 6

 ## Chapter 7